lobneroO/PersonalRunningOrderTool/README.md

 - _The time axes (y axes) exceeds 24_

   Sorry about that.
 This is more or less my first python script, and I did this in a weekend.
 I do not know how to fix that yet.
-  * This will be "fixed" in verison 0.4, where I hardcoded the labels. *
+  * This will be "fixed" in version 0.4, where I hardcoded the labels. *
 - _The time axes (y axes) is fixed_

   In a future version, I will base this on the times given in the line-up .csv file.